carlknutson/ios-shortcuts/sms-to-ynab/README.md

     * `ynab_budget`: The name of your YNAB budget.
     * `ynab_single_card`: A dictionary where the key is the SMS number sending the alerts, and the value is the corresponding payee in YNAB.
     * `ynab_multi_card`: A dictionary for handling multiple cards from the same institution.
 The key is the SMS number, and the value is another dictionary where the keys are the last 4 digits of the card, and the values are the corresponding payees in YNAB.
+    * `alert_unapproved_count`: When set, specifies alerting conditions based on unapproved transactions across all accounts for the budget.
+This is evaluated after each transaction processed by the SMS message automation.
+Requirement for `alert_via_notification` and `alert_via_notification` functionality.
+    * `alert_via_notification`: If set, will trigger a notification if unapproved transactions are equal or greater than `alert_unapproved_count`.
+    * `alert_via_reminders`: Specify a Reminders list name if you want a reminder created when the unapproved count is met.
 1. **Set Up Automation**: Create an automation on your iPhone to trigger the SMS to YNAB shortcut whenever you receive an SMS containing the `$` symbol.
 The shortcut will only add a transaction to YNAB if the sender address matches an entry in either `ynab_single_card` or `ynab_multi_card`.